Pierre-Louis-Georges du Buat

 Count Pierre-Louis-George du Buat (23 April 1734 – 17 October 1809) was a French military engineer who worked on problems in hydraulics and hydrodynamics.
 He examined the flow of water and came up with a mathematical formulation defining the rate of flow of water through pipes which he published in Principes d’hydraulique, vérifiés par un grand nombre d’expériences faites par ordre du gouvernement.

+Early life and engineering

 Du Buat came from a noble family and was born in a manor at Buttenval, Tortisambert in Normandy.
 He was educated at the Royal School of Engineering in Mézières in 1750 and became a military engineer at the age of 17.
 He began his first work in the construction of canals of the Lys and the Aa.
 He became a chief engineer in 1773.

+Water velocity studies

 In 1786 he established through experiments a relationship between the velocity of flow of water through a pipe of a known radius and inclination which he extended then to flow in open canals.